 Disclosure: This post may contain affiliate links.

 UPDATED: This post was first published in 2019.
-It was updated in January 2022 to reflect closures and other changes.
+The last update was July 2023.

 Kansas City attractions for kids